 While not necessarily the fault of an auto-translation program, it goes to show that translation requires real insight and understanding of the applications and uses of language.
 Looks like no one at Nike knew that separating Chinese characters gives them a new meaning.

 During the 2016 campaign for president of the United States, Republican nominee Donald Trump went on record saying some very controversial things about Hispanics and Mexicans.
 As a result, his favorability fell drastically within the Latino community.
 Thus, he had to work hard in an effort to gain that approval rating back.

-Spanish-speaking social media users were quick to point out both the non-translation of the word “Hispanics” (which should be “Hispanos” in Spanish),) and the misuse of the word “para.”
-While the word does mean “for,” the context in which it was used was inappropriate; “por” would be the correct form of the word.
+Spanish-speaking social media users were quick to point out two problems.
+One, the non-translation of the word “Hispanics” (which should be “Hispanos” in Spanish).
+Second, the misuse of the word “para.”
+While the word does mean “for,” the context in which it was used was inappropriate.
+“Por” would be the correct form of the word.

 This is an obvious example of Google-Translate-style translating.
-While no one is sure why “Hispanics” went untranslated, auto-translating programs don’t always catch the context in which a word should be used — thus, “por” and “para” can be interchangeable to a computer, while we know better as humans.
+While no one is sure why “Hispanics” went untranslated, auto-translating programs don’t always catch the context in which a word should be used.
+Thus, “por” and “para” can be interchangeable to a computer, while we know better as humans.